YunoHost/doc/dev.md

   opening `https://domain.tld/yunohost/admin`.
 If not, run `npm install` and `npm run build` in `yunohost-admin/src/`.
 [Not sure about this, to be checked]

+- Run `/vagrant/ynh-dev use-git yunohost-admin`.
+It launches gulp, such as each time you modify sources, it recompiles the code and you can use it by refreshing (Ctrl+F5) your web administration.
+To stop the command, just do Ctrl+C.

 - The web interface uses the API to interact with Yunohost.
 The API commands/requests are also defined via the actionsmap.
 For instance, accessing the page ```https://domain.tld/yunohost/api/users``` corresponds to a `GET